svmiller/eh6105/lab-scripts.md

 ---
 layout: page
-title: Lab Scripts
+title: Lab Scripts/Problem Sets
-permalink: /lab-scripts/
+permalink: /lab-scripts-problem-sets/
 ---

 This page contains link to lab scripts throughout the semester.
 Clicking the title of the lab script will go directly to the ["spun"](https://deanattali.com/2015/03/24/knitrs-best-hidden-gem-spin/) HTML document from the underlying R code.
 The bottom right icons link to the underlying R script (<i class="fab fa-r-project"></i>) and the HTML document (<i class="fas fa-file-code"></i>).